How do you measure seals?

 O-Rings Two dimensions are also needed for measuring o-rings correctly.
 The inside diameter and the cross section (thickness) of the o-ring.

-There are too many sealing types and variations to address all sealing configurations, please call our seal specialists at our office for further assistance.
+There are too many sealing types and variations to address all sealing configurations, please call our seal specialists for further assistance.

 Why don’t you have an on-line catalog?